Digital Talk: March – May 2020

 LU’UM holds weekly gatherings as a collective to discuss ongoing and upcoming projects.
 These are open for people that are interested in collaborating or potentially even becoming part of the collective.
 Usually the people attending are from Hamburg.
 The pandemic hit at a moment shortly before a new season of projects for the collective started and as a result some of the members felt the need to start an exchange about the effects of the crisis on our practice in public space.
 Now where we could not meet in physical space, we felt like we wanted to use the opportunity to contact our friends and accomplices from around the world to start a discourse under the framework of this new urgency.
 For a short time in the beginning of the crisis it didn’t matter anymore if the people you talk to are in Hamburg, Amsterdam or Mexico City, as physical distance gave way to digital closeness.

 According to anthropologist Mary Douglas It is in human nature to yearn for rigidity, hard lines and clear concepts, but we have to face the fact that some realities elude them (Mary Douglas).
 The reality we are facing now with the pandemic is one of these moments where humankind’s drive for clarity is blurred and the absence of a clear vision is driving people mad.
 Conspiracy theorists try to find the one truth in explanation patterns that are denying the complexity of reacting to a virus, we are only in the early stages of getting to know.
 People driven by angst are happily following a potentially authoritarian style of politics.
 Dissenting opinions of epidemiologists are not seen as what they are: A scientific discourse that is bringing different results in a dialogue.
-Accepting uncertainty, not in a passive sense but in a sense of critically reflecting on our actions and words and understanding the multiplexity of truth, might be one of the biggest challenges we as a society are facing now.
+Accepting uncertainty, not in a passive sense but in a sense of critically reflecting on our actions and words, might be one of the biggest challenges we as a society are facing now.

 Architect and theorist Pier Vittorio Aureli describes how the temple originally was not a building but simply a space separated from everything else.
 Temenos, from the Greek temno, “to cut”, enclosed a space whose emptiness signified a zone of respect where everyday activities were suspended (Aureli 2016).
 In these chaotic days of the pandemic, one loses oneself scrolling through the social media feeds, becoming numb over the sheer amount of information.
 Everybody seems to be scared of missing out and at the same time producing content like never before, desperately trying to keep up to speed with the accelerating change around us.
 The Digital Temple has to be seen as part of this phenomena, but the illusion of separating its space from the chaos of information and the everyday and accepting uncertainty together comforted us.